 “These new technologies enable users to capture the sharpest video footage yet and edit without fear of losing quality,” said Brian Pridgeon.

 One of the best parts of shooting in 4K is that it “future proofs” your work.
 Unlike 3D, it’s obvious that 4K is the future of video and will still improve your videos today.
-“If you’re shooting for a market that could span 10 years or more, you have to consider 4K,” –said corporate filmmaker, Matt Davis.
+“If you’re shooting for a market that could span 10 years or more.” –said corporate filmmaker, Matt Davis.

 We’re extremely excited to start incorporating our Sony FS7 4K camera into our productions at All Pro Media.
 Paired with our new HP Z440 Edit Work Station, we can now achieve production value that is far ahead of the industry standard.